 Top scientists at fully digital CCBIO Symposium

-A broad range of renowned international cancer scientists give talks at this year's CCBIO Annual Symposium, which for the very first time is held as an online event.
+A broad range of renowned international cancer scientists gave talks at this year's CCBIO Annual Symposium, which for the very first time was held as a fully online event.

-This year's program is broadly composed and covers various fields and perspectives within cancer research.
+The program was broadly composed and covered various fields and perspectives within cancer research.

 "We have an exceptionally good program spanning two days, featuring «big guns» in several cancer research fields," says CCBIO Director Lars A. Akslen.

-He thinks the fact that the meeting is entirely digital has made it easier to secure some of the greatest names in current cancer research.
+He thinks the fact that the meeting was entirely digital made it easier to secure top scientist names.
 Normally, the participants gather in idyllic surroundings at Solstrand Hotel outside of Bergen.
 Akslen hopes the research communities will be able to meet in person at Solstrand in the coming years, supplemented by live streaming.

 Akslen among others hightlights one of this year’s speakers, Bernd Bodenmiller from the University of Zürich.
-Bodenmiller is a pioneer in advanced tissue analysis.
-The new technology, also taken into use by CCBIO some years ago, allows for more complex investigations of intact tumor tissue.
+Bodenmiller is a pioneer in advanced tissue analysis through imaging mass cytometry.
+The new technology, also taken into use by CCBIO some years ago (lenke til Hyperion her?), allows for more complex investigations of intact tumor tissue.
 This enables personalized medicine, helping in finding the right drug for the right person.
 In 2019, Bodenmiller received the prestigious Friedrich Miescher Award for this groundbreaking work.

-Hans Clevers from the University of Utrecht contributes with a talk on organoids.
+Hans Clevers from the University of Utrecht contributed with an intriguing talk on organoids.
 This is tissue material derived from patients which can be grown in laboratories and act as «representatives» for large tumors.
 A single stem cell can be built upon in a petri dish, making many stem cells which eventually, and surprisingly quickly, constitute a mini version of the original tissue.
 Such analysis opens up for more detailed and personalized diagnostics and treatment of cancer, as the organoid can be used for testing whether a patient will or will not respond to treatment.

-Klaus Pantel contributes with a talk on liquid biopsy, a term which he is considered to have invented.
+Klaus Pantel contributed with a talk on liquid biopsy, a term which he is considered to have invented.
 This concerns the analysis of tumor cells or products released from primary or metastatic tumor tissues into the blood or other body fluids.
 Different markers can reveal a lot of what is going on inside the tumor, and supplement the knowledge obtained by studying small tissue samples.